 I’d happily take my family to war armed with either M16s or AK-47s.
 However, I’ve thought about this some and I would ideally give my two younguns, Molly and Darryl, M16s due to the weight issue, while the two middle kids, both of which are kind of chubby and no good at aiming, AK-47s, so as they could lay down heavy suppressing fire when need be.

 For the eldest two, I really ain’t too sure.
 I guess I’d give one an M16 with under-barrel grenade-launcher, and the other a straight AK-47 with bayonet, mainly to finish off prisoners without wasting unnecessary ammunition.

 As for what you all should buy — an M16 or an AK-47 — hopefully the above tips have helped you out some.
-Both are right easy to purchase in this great nation of ours, so you might as well go out and buy one of each!
-Maybe get one for your birthday and one for Christmas.
+Both are darn easy to purchase in this great nation of ours, so you might as well go out and buy one of each!
+Maybe get one for your birthday and one for Christmas!